 4. Play with light

-Invest in a neutral density filter if you want to shoot with large apertures - it will reduce depth of field in sunny conditions.
+Invest in a neutral density filter if you want to shoot with large apertures in sunny conditions.
+This will force the shutter speed to be extended, allowing you to shoot wide-open at f/1.4 or f/1.8 and avoid overexposing the shot.

 5. Choose your focal length